ietf-wg-idr/RFC4271bis/rfc4271bis.md

 the rate of route advertisement.
-If new routes are selected multiple times while awaiting the expiration of MinRouteAdvertisementIntervalTimer, the last route selected SHALL be advertised at the end of MinRouteAdvertisementIntervalTimer.
+If new routes are selected multiple times while awaiting the expiration of MinRouteAdvertisementIntervalTimer, the last route selected SHALL be advertised at the end of MinRouteAdvertisementIntervalTimer, and the intermediate selections SHALL NOT be advertised.

 ####  Frequency of Route Origination {#freqoforigination}